petterfreak/yeapp_documentation/examples.md

 ####__+Add new lazyload plugin__

-If you want to load files in run time, you have to define these files in the OcLazyLoad's section arrays.  __app/scripts/app_constants.js__
+If you want to load files in run time, you have to define these files in the arrays  __app/scripts/app_constants.js__

 - Jquery or other 3rd party files (__ _REQUIRES__)
 ``` js